wjk22/dotfiles-public/README.md

 Inspired to publish my version by Craftzdog https://github.com/craftzdog/dotfiles-public#readme

+Have a look at my awesome-list (https://github.com/wjk22/awesome-list) and you can see what kind of stuff I recommend
 ---
 ... follow the white rabbit, no there is no spoon and may the force be with you .. <br>
 Wojciech Kalka <wojciech.kalka@skynet-services.net>